Last updated on May 19, 2026

 Look, if Stephen A. Smith thinks Sol Ring is better than Black Lotus, who am I to tell him heโ€™s wrong?
 More importantly, great minds like Jon Finkel also back up his train of thought!

-Jokes aside, this card has been the face of Commander if the format ever needed one, and it seems that it would never see the rusty cages of the ban prison for the format.
+Jokes aside, this card has been the face of Commander if the format ever needed one, and it seems that it will never see the rusty cages of the ban prison for the format.

 Best Fast Mana Payoffs